Wheeler Peak (New Mexico): Nearby peaks and features

+Climate

 Climbing

 The standard route on Wheeler Peak is along the north ridge.
 The route starts at the parking lot for Taos Ski Valley, and proceeds east along an old road to a broad saddle at Bull-of-the-Woods Meadow.
 It then turns south and winds its way among minor peaks and small valleys to gain Wheeler Peak from the north, going over the summit of Mount Walter along the way.
 This is a practical route, even in winter, due to low (but nonzero) avalanche exposure.

 An alternate route is to hike south from Taos Ski Valley to Williams Lake, then take a newly constructed switchback trail to the top.
 This trail was completed in 2011 by a Forest Service trail crew from the Gallatin National Forest, 8 people working 12 hours per day, building 4 miles of new trail with hand tools to the top in 14 days.

 Another alternate route is to begin from the nearby ski resort of Red River.
 From the town of Red River drive 6.4 miles south on NM 578, then 1.3 miles on FR 58 to the trailhead parking area.
 From the parking area Wheeler peak is about 7 miles on Forest Trail 91.
 This route passes two alpine lakes, Lost Lake and Horseshoe Lake.

 Wheeler Peak has a summit register as do many major western peaks.